albedozero/squishbox/README.md

       - *cc* - a dictionary of control change numbers: values(0-127) to send on this channel when the patch is selected.
 Any modified CC values will be saved to the patch if it is updated.
     - *router_rules* - router rules for this patch, applied after set-wide router rules; if no router rules are specified by set or patch defaults to 1-1 routing for all types

+## Included Soundfont
+The *ModWaves.sf2* soundfont is included as an example of using modulators in a soundfont.
+In this case, the resonance and cut-off frequency of the low-pass filter are routed to CC 70 and 74 (per the general MIDI spec), respectively.
+This allows a MIDI controller to modify these values interactively by sending control change messages.
+Modulators can be used to control a wide range of synthesis parameters in FluidSynth (e.g. ADSR envelope, LFO frequency/depth, modulation envelope, etc.), making FluidSynth a very powerful and versatile live softsynth.
+I highly recommend [Polyphone](http://polyphone-soundfonts.com/en/) for editing soundfonts.